-Korean-Style Seoul Bowl- with Gochujang baked Tempeh, steamed veggies, kimchi and pickled cucumber- a healthy vegan version of Bibimbap!
+Korean-Style Seoul Bowl- with Gochujang-baked Tempeh, steamed veggies, kimchi and pickled cucumber- a healthy vegan version of Bibimbap!
 AND …you don’t need to be vegan to like this!

 And I say to my heart: rave on.

 This Korean inspired Seoul Bowl (a variation of Bibimbap) is vegan, loaded with healthy veggies and packed full of flavor!
 Korean Chili Roasted Tempeh is the protein featured today, but feel free to swap it out for tofu, meat or even just a simple poached egg.

 I’m not sure about you, but I’ve had some terrible tempeh experiences in my life, but this version was so good it even passed the husband test!